 of Castle Bromwich

-Music has been an important part of the worship at Castle Bromwich parish church for hundreds of years.
+Music has played an important part of worship at Castle Bromwich parish church for hundreds of years.
 We're now trying to raise almost £80,000 to save our historic organ for many years to come.

 CHURCH ORGAN APPEAL

 Castle Bromwich Parish Church